wvlet/airframe/docs/src/main/tut/index.md

 This separation of object bindings and their design (assembly) is useful for reducing code duplications between production and test codes.
 For example, compare writing `new App(new X, new Y(...), new Z(...), ...)` in both of your main and test codes, and just calling `session.build[App]`.
 Airframe can integrate the flexibility of Scala traits and dependency injection (DI).
 Mixing traits is far easier than calling object constructors.
 This is because traits can be combined in an arbitrary order.
 So you no longer need to remember the order of the constructor arguments.

-## Features
+## Airframe DI Features

-Major features of Airframe are as follows:
+Major features of Airframe DI are as follows:

 - Simple usage
   - Just `import wvlet.airframe._` and do the above three steps to start DI in Scala.